 Gratitude is the simplest, most accessible doorway home.

 As those of you who have done retreats with me know, gratitude is the cornerstone of my spiritual path.
-Being grateful for what is is always a winning strategy no mater what is going on.
+Being grateful for the Present is always a winning strategy no matter what is going on.

 Here are three powerful ways to use gratitude:

 1) If you’re like me, you often find yourself caught up in useless thoughts about past or future.

 At that moment, you have a choice.
 You can judge yourself for having been distracted once again or you can be grateful for the gift of awareness.
 If you choose gratitude, you’ll be right back in the Present.

 In that moment of gratefully coming back to the Present, it truly doesn’t matter how long you’ve been away or where your attention has been.
 You are always welcome Home.
 This principle is beautifully illustrated by Jesus in the parable of the prodigal son.
 (Luke 15:11-32 )